 The Exit Interview

-Eli's Story - Just call me "NAILS"
+Just call me "NAILS"

 “Oh my, I’m dead, right?”.

 Standing in front of me is a solidly built guy wearing catcher's gear under his hospital jacket.
-He’s toting a patient clipboard (with a baseball scorecard attached.
+He’s toting a patient's clipboard with a baseball scorecard attached.
 I’m standing in front of Commissioner Pete, feeling oddly comfortable, as though this is something akin to a normal, every day occurrance.
 What I assumed would be an easy process became a bit more interesting when I spotted the group of people sitting directly behind him.

 “Oh man, this can’t be good,” was all I could manage to think.
 Behind the commish, and seated at two tables, with a seven-foot gap between those tables, were six people:

 Pete says, "Lookie here, kid, there's always a tie in the selection committee group when someone gets considered for the call-up.
 You are limited to a single option.
 You need to tell a truthful baseball story.
-This will comprise your Exit Interview, in our baseball classification.”
+This will complete your Exit Interview, in our baseball classification.”
 Pete allowed a slight smirk to form on his face.
 Then he went on, ”You tell a sports story, but it's got to have a baseball theme.
 You have half an hour to come up with your material.
-Then you have 10 minutes to impress the guys with your favorite story, remembering that it has to change the mind of at least one of the bean counters, and at least four of the six decision makers in front of you."
+Then you have 10 minutes to impress the guys with your favorite story, remembering that it has to change the mind of at least one of the bean-counters, and at least four of the six decision makers in front of you."

 This is about the most relentless kid ever to live.
 He's 13 years old, a little on the smaller side, but he's tough